mominaawan10/aws-lambda-file-server/README.md

 ---

 ## Prerequisites
-- An AWS account with permissions for S3, Lambda, and API Gateway.
+- An AWS account with permissions for IAM, S3, Lambda, and API Gateway.
 - Basic knowledge of AWS CLI or Console.

 ## Steps to Deploy